za3k/za3kstrap/README.md

-za3kstrap (za3k's bootstrap) is a tool to manage Arch Linux installs.
+(**!WORK IN PROGRESS, NOT YET DONE!**) za3kstrap (za3k's bootstrap) is a tool to manage Arch Linux installs.

 It maintains a one-to-one correspondence between a working Arch Linux install, and a **blueprint**, a small set of config files that can be used to generate that working install.

+Using blueprints also has the advantage of letting you keep several installs in sync with one another, or examining semantic-level differences between running systems.

 ### Capabilities